 Riverhill Coffee Bar

-I stumbled upon Riverhill Coffee Bar because I noticed there was a donut shop next door to it.
-After asking about vegan treats at the donut shop (they didn’t have any), one of the employees told me to go next door.
-Indeed, Riverhill Coffee Bar had a selection of vegan baked goods, and even a veggie roll.
-The woman working behind the counter also happened to follow a vegan diet herself, so she quickly pointed out every plant-based treat.
+I stumbled upon Riverhill Coffee Bar in Glasgow’s city center on the search for good coffee and vegan treats.
+The woman working behind the counter also followed a vegan diet herself, so she quickly pointed out every plant-based treat.
 I’m always surprised (and delighted!) on how many occasions I ask a staff member about vegan items, and they happen to follow a vegan diet, too.

 I couldn’t resist trying one of the tahini brownies with my Americano.
 If you’re into lattes or cappuccinos, they have a few kinds of plant-based milks.
-The brownie was super rich and delicious, providing a sugary boost to further wanders around the city.
+The brownie was super rich and delicious.
 Riverhill Coffee Bar is pretty cozy with limited seating.
 You might be able to find a spot to sit in the cafe, although it’s possible you’ll have to take your snacks and drinks away with you.

 Papercup Coffee Company

-While I ordered an Americano, I didn’t end up getting any treats.
-However, I noticed that they did have vegan desserts and baked goods on hand.
-Be sure to take a look when you go there as you’ll likely be able to pair a treat with your hot beverage.
-I loved the mural splashed across one of the walls.
+I love the mural splashed across one of the walls.
 It’s a quaint and cozy spot in town, so don’t miss this one if you’re a coffee lover.